RajiwadeChay/devTinder/homework.md

 - Use if regex in routes /a/, /.\*fly$/
 - Reading the query params in the routes
 - Reading the dynamic routes

+# EPISODE 05

+- Multiple Route Handlers - Play with the code
+- next()
+- next function and errors aloong with res.send()
+- app.use("/route",rH1, [rH2, rH3],rH4, rH5);
+- What is a Middleware?
+Why do we need it?
+- How express JS basically handles requests behind the scenes
+- Difference app.use and app.all
+- Write a dummy auth middleware for admin
+- Write a dummy auth middleware for all user routes, expcept /user/login